 Gabrio’s grapes come from old vines planted over ancient terraces on the island’s volcanic soils.
 Higher than most vineyards, Serragghia experiences a cool sea breeze and temperatures are surprisingly moderate, even in the height of summer.

 The vineyards are never treated and are tended by hand and horse.
-Grapes are handpicked, de-stemmed and left to ferment long and slowly in clay amphorae.
+Grapes are handpicked and left to ferment long and slowly in terracotta amphorae of various ages and sizes from Spain which are buried in the vineyard.
 They are bottled unfiltered, with no additions.